Britain’s Queen determines Camilla’s future after Charles takes the throne

 For its part, the BBC reported that the Prince of Wales, Charles and Camilla, the Duchess of Cornwall, were moved and proud.

-Under royal laws, Camilla would automatically have been granted queen status when Charles became king, but due to apprehension about the public’s reaction, there has been speculation that this may not apply to Charles and Camilla.
+Under royal laws, Camilla would automatically have been granted queen status when Charles became king, but due to apprehension regarding the public’s reaction, there has been speculation that this may not apply to Charles and Camilla.

-In 2005, Charles married Camilla in a civil marriage, after both of them separated from their first marriage.
+In 2005, Charles married Camilla in a civil marriage, following both of them separated from their first marriage.
 Charles had previously married Princess Diana, but they separated in 1996, a year before her death in a car accident in Paris.

 At the time of their marriage, the official intention was for Camilla to be known as the Princess Consort, but in the past few years plans for her future title have been shrouded in mystery.